jackiestchen/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm run` command.

+-To login, go to: [http://localhost:8080/login] (http://localhost:8080/login)
+-To register, go to: [http://localhost:8080/register] (http://localhost:8080/register)